DARADIA:The Pain Clinic

 14. Euphoria

-Aura is experienced by 20% of migraineurs suffering from classic migraine just before the migraine attack.
+Aura is experienced by 20% of migraineurs.
+They are suffering from classic migraine.
+Just before the migraine attack they experience aura.
 It develops 5 to 20 minutes before a migraine attack and lasts less than an hour.

 Aura symptoms include:

-1. Scintillation scotomas, which are characterized by a bright rim of light around an area of visual loss and flashing lights or jagged lines that block the visual field.
+1. Scintillation scotomas- These are a bright rim of light around an area of visual loss.
+There will be flashing lights or jagged lines that block the visual field.

 2. Visual resizing or reshaping of objects.